abhijitreddy-06/SkillCraft-Technology/README.md

 # Skillcraft Technology Internship
 This repository contains tasks and projects completed during my internship at **Skillcraft Technology**.
-The work here demonstrates my skills in [mention technologies] and problem-solving abilities through real-world assignments.
+The work here demonstrates my skills in HTML, CSS & Javascript and problem-solving abilities through real-world assignments.

 ## Technologies Used
 - Javascript